patrick-jose/OrderService/README.md

 # OrderService

-.NET microservice to listen to a queue in RabbitMQ and sabe data to Postgres database
+.NET microservice to listen to a queue in RabbitMQ and save data to Postgres database

 ### Docker Hub RabbitMQ Repository